 - wash or gel your hands as soon as they enter a ward or unit

-All antenatal classes and tours and drop-in sessions are cancelled until further notice.
+However all antenatal classes and tours and drop-in sessions are currently cancelled.
 This includes:

 - All tours of our facilities